 Easter Breads have long been a tradition around the world.
-They celebrate the advent of a new season, rebirth, and the resurrection.
-And these Easter Bread recipes are not only celebratory, they are easy and delicious!
+They celebrate the advent of a new season, rebirth, and resurrection.
+And these Easter Bread recipes are not only celebratory, but they are also easy and delicious!

-Easter breads are celebratory and laden with yummy goodness.
+These Easter bread recipes are festive and laden with yummy goodness.
 Yeast-risen Easter loaves often feature fragrant spices of cinnamon, cardamom, and saffron and are filled with nuts, dried and even candied fruits.

 “With its rich ingredients of eggs, butter, and raisins, our Babka rises high and golden above the daily bread.
 In its native Ukraine and Poland, a traditional blessing readies the loaf for the Easter table.
 Babka, Polish for “grandmother,” is named for its shape, which resembles a woman’s skirt.
 This Eastern European Easter version of babka is often blessed at church before being eaten.”